Coordinate the colors in your wardrobe

 Spin the wheel

-While the color wheel may be familiar to those who remember art class, it’s also a strategic tool when it comes to determining what colors can work together in your outfit.
-Colors that are adjacent to each other tend to match well.
+The color wheel may be familiar to those who remember art class.
+It’s also a strategic tool when it comes to determining what colors can work together in your outfit.
+Adjacent colors tend to match well.
 For example, yellow and chartreuse, red and vermilion, and indigo and blue follow this formula.
-Colors that also are placed on the wheel directly across from each other can work together as well, such as blue and orange, red and green, and yellow and violet.
-Color coordination using the wheel is an easy trick when you can’t decide if the shades you chose complement one another.
+Colors directly across from each other work together as well, such as blue and orange, red and green, or yellow and violet.
+Using the wheel in these ways is an easy trick when you can’t decide if certain shades complement one another.